Hooch180/Homework-Notes/README.md

 # Prerequisites:
-.NET 8.0 installed (if not present, install and don't forget to restart your computer):
+- .NET 8.0 installed (if not present, install and don't forget to restart your computer):
 https://dotnet.microsoft.com/en-us/download/dotnet/8.0
+- Internet access during build in order for NuGet package manager to restore used NuGet packages

 # How to run:
 1. Open Windows Terminal and navigate to the directory with Homework.Api.csproj file (git-repo-location\src\Homework.Api\)